Skip to content

 await this.Camera.StartVideoRecordingAsync(new VideoRecordingOptions { IncludeAudio = true });

-CameraVideo video = await this.Camera.StopVideoRecordingAsync();
+CameraVideo video = await this.Camera.StopVideoRecordingAsync(); // a file path you can stream

 The same CameraView lights up on five hosts, each over the platform’s native stack: